gljk/gljk/_projects/virtuelnaizlozba.md

 Population projection - dr. Vladimir Nikitović.
 </div>

-An interactive version of the premature mortality in Serbia is available at <a href="predupredimo.rs" target="_blank">predupredimo.rs</a> (in Serbian language).
+An interactive version of the premature mortality in Serbia is available at <a href="https://predupredimo.rs" target="_blank">predupredimo.rs</a> (in Serbian language).

 <div style="position: relative;">
 <iframe style= "    position: absolute;